broskiilol/pwn.college_Rochelle/Perceiving_Permissions.md

 ### What I learned
 - The "Set User ID" (SUID) permissions bit allows the user to run a program as the owner of that program's file
-- The s signifies that the program is executable with SUID.
+- The *s* in permissions list signifies that the program is executable with SUID.
 - The program will execute as the owner user regardless of what user runs the program